 Python venv: How To Create, Activate, Deactivate, And Delete

-Python virtual environments allow you to install Python packages in an isolated location from the rest of your system instead of installing them system-wide.
-Let’s look at how to use the Python venv, short for Python virtual environment, also abbreviated as virtualenv.
+Python virtual environments allow you to install Python packages in a location isolated from the rest of your system instead of installing them system-wide.
+Let’s look at how to use Python venv’s, short for Python virtual environments, also abbreviated as virtualenv.

 In this article, you will learn: